chemiker/sciolism-2019-for-wordpress/Readme.md

 ## Installation
 1. Download the latest [release](https://github.com/chemiker/sciolism-2019-for-wordpress/releases) of the theme or clone this repository and move the files in the `wp-content/themes` folder of your WordPress instance.
-2. Active the theme in your WordPress installation.
+2. Activate the theme in your WordPress installation.

 ## Features (sciolism 2019 vs. sciolism 2019 for WordPress)
 sciolism 2019 features a content focused design and has a lot of features that yield a modern and well performing experience of your website.
 That said it must be mentioned that the overall performance if used within WordPress does of course depend on the number of plugins installed etc.